Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

  To try out passwordless login, you need to have a FIDO2 security key registered in Asgardeo.
 Learn how to <a :href="$withBase('/guides/user-self-service/register-security-key/')">register your FIDO2 security key</a>.
 :::

-## Enable Passwordless login for an app
+## Enable passwordless login for an app

 Follow the steps given below to enable **Passwordless** login for your application.